Underground Injection Control (UIC) Program

 - Ensure that non-compliant UICs are identified, operated, modified, and/or decommissioned in a manner that brings them into compliance.

-The UIC Program is organized into four main elements: System Management, System Monitoring, Evaluation and Response, and Corrective Actions.
+The UIC Program is organized into three main elements: System Management, System Monitoring, and Response.
 The UIC Management Plan (UICMP) describes the overall program and outlines how it will be implemented.

-Technical documents that support the System Management program element are:
+- Systemwide Assessment: a technical document that support the System Management program element

 2) System Monitoring.
 Includes required stormwater discharge monitoring and BMP monitoring.
 Data generated from monitoring demonstrates that UICs are operated in a manner that meets WPCF permit requirements and protects groundwater as a drinking water resource.